-Federal officials have begun drafting safety standards for the nation’s subway and light-rail systems, three years after a deadly crash on a line operated by the Washington Area Metropolitan Transit Authority exposed vast gaps in oversight of trains that transport millions of people a day.
+WASHINGTON — Federal officials have begun drafting safety standards for the nation’s subway and light-rail systems, three years after a deadly crash on a Washington transit line exposed vast gaps in oversight of trains that transport millions of people a day.

 The Transportation Department has long regulated safety for airlines and Amtrak, but it had no authority to impose safety standards for subway and light-rail systems.
 The result, federal officials said, was a patchwork of rules and regulations covering systems from San Francisco to Washington.

 Now, the federal government is carving out a bigger role in the safety of such systems.
 In the summer, Congress approved a measure expanding the authority of the Federal Transit Administration and strengthening the role of state monitoring agencies.

 “These first-ever federal safety standards will ensure we can bring the full force of our national transit expertise to help promote a culture of safety on our nation’s rail-transit systems,” said Senator Barbara A. Mikulski, Democrat of Maryland, who led the push for federal oversight along with Representative Donna F. Edwards, also a Maryland Democrat.